Use this guideline to know how many questions is too many.

 Discover whether the interviewer has reservations about your candidacy

 If your question isn't geared toward achieving one of these goals, or it could be answered with a simple online search, then you probably shouldn't be wasting your time — or the interviewer's — by asking it.
-Instead, stick to asking questions that will help you determine whether you want to continue pursuing the job opportunity.
+Instead, stick to asking questions during the course of the interview that will help you determine whether you want to continue pursuing the job opportunity.

 It's perfectly acceptable to bring with you a list of questions to ask your interviewers.
 Here is a great list of interview questions to get you started.
+This can touch on the work environment, performance expectations, and your career path.
 Before you head to your interview, review your list once more and flag the most important questions you'd like to ask.
 This way, if you are unable to get through every question on your list, you can at least make sure you've covered the key items.

 Not ready for your next interview?
 Take this short quiz to find out how TopInterview can help you succeed.